Célébration en montagne savoyarde

 Feux d'artifice sur le lac

-Annecy Lake Festival
+Lake Annecy Festival

 The largest pyrotechnic show in Europe, blending water, fire, and music in a majestic natural setting.